bloominstituteoftechnology/node-db3-guided/README.md

 module.exports = {
   development: {
     client: 'sqlite3',
+    useNullAsDefault: true, // needed for sqlite
+    // create the data folder manually
     connection: {
       filename: './data/rolex.db3', // the name for the database file to use, adjust as needed },
-    useNullAsDefault: true, // needed for sqlite
+    migrations: {
+      directory: './data/migrations', // the migrations folder is added to the root by default, this moves it to /data },
+    seeds: {
+      directory: './data/seeds', // the seeds folder is added to the root by default, this moves it to /data },
   },
 };
 ```